An official website of the United States government

 2. Child’s Alabama Certificate of Immunization (can be obtained from Maxwell Immunization Clinic or the County Health Department)

-3. Proof of address (such as a current utility bill, mortgage, or lease agreement with your name and current address on it)
+3. Proof of address (such as a current utility bill, mortgage, or lease agreement with your name and current address on it/some schools will need to verify your lease agreement at the district office) Check with your school regarding lease acceptance.

 4. Parent/Guardian photo ID